Knee Prosthesis in Mainz - Always an Individual Decision

 Structure of the knee joint:

-- Meniscus: Two crescent-shaped cartilage discs between the femur and tibia
+• Menisci: Two crescent-shaped cartilage discs between the femur and tibia.

-- Cartilage layer: protects the bones and enables smooth movements
+• Cartilage covering: protects the bones and enables smooth movements

-When wear and tear or inflammation causes the cartilage to deteriorate, it leads to bone spurs, inflammation, swelling, and chronic pain.
-If the damage is limited to one part of the joint, a partial joint replacement, such as a unicompartmental knee arthroplasty, may be sufficient.
-If the entire joint is affected, a complete total knee replacement is usually implanted.
+When articular cartilage is worn down due to wear and tear or inflammation, it leads to bone loss, inflammation, swelling, and chronic pain.
+If the damage is limited to part of the joint, a partial joint replacement, such as a unicompartmental knee replacement, may suffice.
+If the entire joint is affected, a total knee replacement performed.

-Thanks to modern diagnostics at the curaparc-clinic Mainz , the extent of the damage can be precisely assessed and a suitable implant planned.
+Thanks to modern diagnostics at the curaparc-clinic Mainz, the extent of the damage can be precisely recorded and a suitable implant can be planned.

 ⚠️ 4.
 Causes of knee joint degeneration (gonarthrosis) - Why does the knee degenerate?